 So on the traditional side of things, a real estate agent is going to put the house on the MLS.
 They’re going to try to get top dollar for that property.
 They’re usually nicer houses that are show ready.

 Sometimes it will be the fixer-uppers, but usually, it’s nicer houses.
-About 80% of sellers are going to go this way, which means you as an agent are probably throwing away 20% of your leads who could be some of your most profitable deals of the entire year and you’re now not serving those sellers.
+About 80% of sellers are going to go this way, which means you as an agent are probably throwing away 20% of your leads which could be some of your most profitable deals of the entire year, and you’re now not serving those sellers.

 You’re throwing them back out to the streets, back out to the wolves to try to find their solution when you could actually serve them.

 Now, as an investor, you’re going to take it and buy it off-market, you’re going to then fix it up and sell it on the market to somebody.

 So real estate agents, investors are your friends because if you work with them tightly, you’re going to then find out that when they fix up a property, they’re going to be listing on the market to sell retail.

 So this process is not cutting agents out at all.
 It’s actually raising the values of the homes that you’re going to be able to sell and then giving you more inventory of great homes to sell on the market versus all these homes that need fixing up.

 That is where the real estate investor plays a massive role in that.
 And a lot of agents don’t grasp that and you really need to in this next cycle.